InsaneZulol/Interlope/README.md

 # Interlope
-Desktop client and Chromium extension to allow user to control their in-browser media stream globally, without limits for input of choice.
+Desktop client and Chromium extension.
+Control your in-browser media stream globally with your input of choice.